In this article, you’ll learn the pros and cons of calisthenics.

 Resistance Is Resistance

 Strength training is resistance training and if you want to get stronger you just have to apply the progressive loading principle.

-That means that as long as you increase resistance you are going to get stronger, whether you are training with calisthenics or weight lifting or other forms of training.
+That means that as long as you increase the resistance you are going to get stronger, whether you are training with calisthenics or weight lifting, or other forms of training.

-The only difference is on the way the principle is applied.
+The only difference is in the way the principle is applied.

 Train in Accordance To Your Goals

 So, what should I do Todd?